content-background

 REQUIREMENTS

-- Proven experience of writing for the public
+• - Proven experience of writing for the public.

 SALARY

-The gross annual salary for this position is in the range from CHF 80'640 to CHF 100'800, subject to deductions for social security contributions and second-pillar pension, and before tax.
+The gross annual salary for this position is between CHF 86'330 and CHF 107'913, subject to deductions for social security contributions and second-pillar pension, and before tax.
+While this is an indicative amount effective as of the current date, changes may occur as per IUCN's compensation practices without prior notice.
+The same applies to other organisations hosted by IUCN.

 APPLICATIONS